 - "Hope for 100 years of life doing your duty."
 Upanishads (Ancient Hindu) - "Your work is to discover your world and then with all your heart give yourself to it."
-Buddha - "It is better for any of you to carry a load of firewood on his own back than to beg from someone else ."
+Buddha - "It is better for any of you to carry a load of firewood on his own back than to beg from someone else."
 Mohammed

 For example, you may think you're simply managing an employee, but how you manage that employee has significant precessional impacts.
 I'll give you a classic example.
 I was doing a workshop for a roofing company in Brooklyn.
 Talk about a tough bunch of guys!
 I'm talking about this precessional impact we have on people; about how we treat the employees we manage affects how they treat their kids, how they treat their spouse, how they treat the person on the road that cuts them off, etc. So, how we treat people has all these precessional impacts.
-All of a sudden, this big Puerto Rican guy, and I've been on his case and yelling at him every single day since we hired him three weeks ago.
-I found out today that he goes home to four kids every day.
-Until just now, I didn't realize what I was doing."
+All of a sudden, this big Puerto Rican guy, Edwin, started tearing up in the back.
+I'll never forget him.
+I asked,